anay-deshpande/python-for-photographers/README.md

 # Python-for-Photographers
-This is a repository for python scripts which can be used to sort photos, lists directory contents, delete files and can take reference from a XLS file and delete and sort photos.
+This is a repository for python scripts which can be used to sort photos, list folder contents, delete files, compare files and also can take reference from a XLS file to perform the functions.
+It majorly helps photographers to automate their daily tasks & save resources.

 ## Scripts
 - CompareFiles.py
   -

 - CompareFilesXLS.py
   -

 - DirectoryList.py
   -

 - RemoveFilesXLS.py
+  -

+- RenameFiles.py
+  -

+- SortPhotos.py
+  -

+- SortPhotosXLS.py
   -

 ## Dependencies